Cock Robin (band): 1985–1990: European success

 Named after a 17th-century story titled "The Marriage of Cock Robin and Jenny Wren", the band formed in San Francisco, California and was signed to CBS Records.

 Cock Robin's eponymous debut album was produced by Steve Hillage.

-Released in 1985, it had a limited impact in their native country, as with the majority of their output, but was an overnight success in Europe, especially in Belgium, France, Germany, Italy, Ireland, Portugal, Spain and the Netherlands, where the singles "When Your Heart Is Weak", "The Promise You Made" and "Thought You Were On My Side" became big hits (with for example the latter two singles peaking at number 1 and number 4 respectively in Flanders, Belgium), and the album itself a chart-topper.
+Released in 1985, it had a limited impact in their native country, as with the majority of their output, but was an overnight success in Europe, especially in Belgium, France, Germany, Italy, Ireland, Portugal, Spain and the Netherlands, where the singles "When Your Heart Is Weak", "The Promise You Made" and "Thought You Were on My Side" became successful hits (with for example the latter two singles peaking at number 1 and number 4 respectively in Flanders, Belgium), and the album itself a chart-topper.
 "When Your Heart Is Weak" was the band's only chart single in the U.S., where it reached No. 35 in the late summer of 1985.
 It also became a radio favorite in South Africa in early 1986.

 In mid-1987, the band, reduced from the original quartet to the duo of Peter Kingsbery and Anna LaCazio, released a second album, After Here Through Midland, produced by Don Gehman, who had previously worked with John Mellencamp, among others.
-As with their debut, Cock Robin's second album attracted much attention in continental Europe where it reached the Top 5 and also scored hits with the singles "Just Around the Corner" (again a European Top 20 hit, from Scandinavia to Italy), "The Biggest Fool of All" and "El Norte".
+As with their debut, Cock Robin's second album attracted much attention in continental Europe, where it reached the Top 5 and also scored hits with the singles "Just Around the Corner" (again a European Top 20 hit, from Scandinavia to Italy), "The Biggest Fool of All" and "El Norte".

-Two years later, in 1989, the band released their third, and, to many critics, most accomplished album, First Love/Last Rites, with Roxy Music veteran Rhett Davies in the role of producer.
-As with their previous releases, the LP fared well in mainland Europe (especially in France), but, due to poor management and promotion, failed to make an impact in the USA.
+Two years later, in 1989, the band released their third album, First Love/Last Rites, with Roxy Music veteran Rhett Davies in the role of producer.
+As with their previous releases, the album fared well in mainland Europe (especially in France), but failed to make an impact in the USA.

-The duo went their separate ways shortly after the release of the album and a European Tour, with Kingsbery releasing a string of solo projects (three albums in English, one in French) in France, most notably a hit single "Only the Very Best" (English version of a Daniel Balavoine's song and a Top 10 hit in France and Belgium in 1993) recorded for the Michel Berger & Luc Plamondon concept musical album "Starmania", with English lyrics by Tim Rice in 1992.
-Anna LaCazio recorded her own solo album (Eat Life) circa 1992–93; but it was only officially released in its entirety for download in 2009.
+On 30 April 1990 while on tour, the band recorded their only live VHS video at the Grand Rex theatre in Paris, France, titled 'Cock Robin Live in Concert' also known as 'Live au Grand Rex'.
+The 14-track 66-minute video is intertwined between the tracks with a Kingsbery and LaCazio interview.
+Shortly after the European Tour Kingsbery and LaCazio split, with Kingsbery releasing a string of solo projects (three albums in English, one in French) in France, most notably a hit single "Only the Very Best" (English version of a Daniel Balavoine song and a Top 10 hit in France and Belgium in 1993) recorded for the Michel Berger & Luc Plamondon concept musical album Starmania, with English lyrics by Tim Rice in 1992.
+Anna LaCazio recorded her own solo album (Eat Life) circa 1992–93, but it was only officially released in its entirety for download in 2009.